Tucows: Software (SaaS)

 In January 2022, Tucows launched Wavelo, a software as a service (SaaS) company that builds telecom billing and operations software for Mobile Virtual Network Operators and Fiber Internet Services.
 They have two products: MONOS (Mobile Network Operating System) currently used by Dish Network and ISOS (Internet Services Operating System) currently used by Ting Internet.

+Controversy

+On 15 February 2023, Delhi High Court ordered the Indian IT Ministry to block Tucows and other domain registrars over cybersquatting and non-compliance with India's IT Rules, 2021.

 De-emphasis and divestment of business lines

 De-emphasis of software downloads

-Tucows maintains a download archive that includes more than 30,000 software titles in its worldwide network of partner sites.
+Tucows maintained a download archive that included more than 30,000 software titles in its worldwide network of partner sites.
 Although some listing features now have fees, basic listing remains free.
 Tucows founder Scott Swedorski announced his resignation in November 2003.
 On March 10, 2006, Tucows Content division closed its satellite office located in Flint, Michigan, and relocated the remaining editorial functions to its corporate head office in Toronto.
 On February 7, 2008, Tucows disclosed that Tucows plans to de-emphasize the software download aspect of their business.
 The download service was finally closed down in January 2021.